CERT-Polska/ursadb/README.md

 # UrsaDB

-A 3gram search engine for querying Terabytes of data in milliseconds.
+A 3gram search engine for querying terabytes of data in milliseconds.
 Optimized for working with binary files (for example, malware dumps).

 Created in [CERT.PL](https://cert.pl).
 Originally by Jarosław Jedynak ([tailcall.net](https://tailcall.net)), extended and improved by Michał Leszczyński.